waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 #### Update Overpass Database:

-The "update_op_db.sh" bash script is to update the overpass database.
+The "op_update_db.sh" bash script is to update the overpass database.
 The script uses "update_database" program provided by overpassAPI.
 The "dispatcher" must be stopped while "update_database" does its work.

-The "update_op_db.sh" uses files dowloaded by "getdiff" program, so both share some settings, namely:
+The "op_update_db.sh" uses files dowloaded by "getdiff" program, so both share some settings, namely:

  * DB_DIR : overpass database directory
  * DIFF_DIR : where to find differ (change) files

-Note that "update_op_db.sh" script uses "gunzip" program and does not require osmium - osmium is still required to initial databse with "initial_op_db.sh" script.
+Note that "op_update_db.sh" script uses "gunzip" program and does not require osmium - osmium is still required to initial databse with "op_initial_db.sh" script.

 To use the script copy it to "/usr/local/bin/" directory, and make sure it is executable.
 Only change setting if you are NOT using my File System Structure.

-With filled settings, you can now update your overpass database using the downloaded (.osc) Change Files by running "update_op_db.sh" script as the "overpass" user.
+With filled settings, you can now update your overpass database using the downloaded (.osc) Change Files by running "op_update_db.sh" script as the "overpass" user.
 This script has "LOGFILE" setting, I set this to "logs" directory under OP_DIR:
 ```
 LOGFILE=/var/lib/overpass/logs/update_op_db.log